alkhasov/learn/README.md

 #### 04 ¬ Challage #1

 I found JS exercises on HTML Academy website, which is good education project for beginners in web development, maybe the best in russian.
 So, a not a long thinking, I challenge myself to do all easy and medium level exercises on it, and maybe some hard one if I understand they will not claim much time.
 On the first evening I completed 3 of 7 chapters, which contained 56 theoretical exercises and 22 practical.
-Now become second evening and I continue clicking on keyboard.
+On the second evening I completed next 4 and 5 chapters, which contained 50 theoretical exercises and 14 practical (just two about functions :C)

 ## Wanna do